-53. Pass touched behind neutral zone-Referee announcement
+50. Pass touched behind neutral zone-Referee announcement

 Third and 10 at the 50.
 A10 throws a forward pass to A89 who catches it at the A-49 and is tackled at the B-39.
 The umpire flags left tackle A75 for being five yards downfield when the pass was released.
-After conferring with the line judge, the officials advise the referee that

-A89 caught the ball beyond the neutral zone at the B-48.
+After conferring with the line judge, the officials advise the referee that A89 caught the ball beyond the neutral zone at the B-48.
 The referee announces, "Ineligible receiver downfield, #75."
 RULING: Reviewable play.
 The replay official may determine only the status of the pass when touched, but he may not determine the location of players at the time the ball was released.
-The replay official informs the referee that the pass was touched behind the neutral zone, reversing the ruling of an ineligible receiver downfield.
+The replay official informs the referee that the pass was touched behind the neutral zone, overturning the ruling of an ineligible receiver downfield.
 First and 10 for Team A at the B-39.

-54. Pass touched beyond neutral zone- Referee announcement
+51. Pass touched beyond neutral zone-Referee announcement

 Third and 10 at the 50.
 A10 throws a forward pass to A89 who catches it at the B-49 and is tackled at the B-39.
 The umpire flags left tackle A75 for being five yards downfield when the pass was released.
 After conferring with the line judge, the officials advise the referee that A89 caught the ball behind the neutral zone, at the A-49.
 The referee announces, "There is no foul for ineligible receiver downfield, #75; the ball was caught behind the neutral zone."
-RULING: The referee's announcement allows the replay official to stop the game to review "touching of a pass."
-The replay official informs the referee that the pass was touched beyond the neutral zone, reversing the ruling on the field.
+RULING: The referee's announcement allows the replay official to stop the game to review where the ball was first touched in relation to the neutral zone.
+The replay official informs the referee that the pass was touched beyond the neutral zone, overturning the ruling on the field.
 The flag is returned to the ground and the penalty for an ineligible receiver downfield is enforced.
 Third and 15 for Team A at the A-45.

-55. Pass touched behind neutral zone-Referee announcement
+52. Pass touched behind neutral zone-Referee announcement

 Third and 10 at the 50.
 A10 throws a forward pass to A89 who catches the ball at the B-49 and is tackled at the B-35.
-The Side Judge flags A90 for blocking downfield on the pass (offensive pass interference).
-After conferring with the Head Linesman, the officials advise the Referee that A89 caught the pass behind the neutral zone, at the A-49.
+The side judge flags A90 for blocking downfield on the pass (offensive pass interference).
+After conferring with the Head Linesman, the officials advise the referee that A89 caught the pass behind the neutral zone, at the A-49.
 The referee announces, "There is no foul for offensive pass interference, as the ball was caught behind the neutral zone."
-RULING: The Referee's announcement allows the replay official to stop the game to review "touching of a pass."
-The replay official informs the referee that the pass was touched beyond the neutral zone, reversing the ruling on the field.
+RULING: The referee's announcement allows the replay official to stop the game to review where the ball was first touched in relation to the neutral zone.
+The replay official informs the referee that the pass was touched beyond the neutral zone, overturning the ruling on the field.
 The flag is returned to the ground and the penalty for offensive pass interference is enforced.
 Third and 25 for Team A at the A-35.

-56. Pass touched by a defensive player
+53. Pass touched by a defensive player

 First and 10 on the B-30.
 A10 throws a pass to A80 that is deflected in the air and caught by Tackle A77 who runs to the B-15 where he is tackled.
 Officials penalize A77 for illegal touching.
 Replays show that B99 touched the pass before A77 caught it.
 RULING: Reviewable play, regarding whether B99 touched the ball.
-Reverse to no foul, A 1-10 on B-15 (Rule 12-3-2-b).
+Overturn to no foul, A 1-10 on B-15 (Rule 12-3-2-b).

-57. Pass touched by ineligible player
+54. Pass touched by ineligible player